 Warren Breckman (Ph.D., University of California, Berkeley) is the Sheldon and Lucy Hackney Professor of History, with a focus on modern European intellectual and cultural history at the University of Pennsylvania.
 His books include Karl Marx, the Young Hegelians, and the Origins of Radical Social Theory: Dethroning the Self (Cambridge, 1999; paperback 2001), European Romanticism: A Brief History with Documents (Bedford, 2007; Hackett, 2015), and Adventures of the Symbolic: Postmarxism and Radical Democracy (Columbia University Press, 2013).
+He is also the editor, with Peter E. Gordon, of the two volume The Cambridge History of Modern European Thought (Cambridge, 2019).
 In addition, he has published articles on the history of philosophy and political thought, the development of consumer culture, modernism and urban culture, historical theory, contemporary theory, and nationalism.
-He is currently working on three projects: a study tentatively titled The Machiavellian Moment in Modern Thought, a micro-history of World War One based on the diaries of a Canadian cavalryman, and a two volume work titled The Cambridge History of Modern European Thought, which he is editing with Peter E. Gordon.
+His currently projects include: a study tentatively titled The Machiavellian Moment in Modern Thought, and a micro-history of World War One based on the diaries of a Canadian cavalryman.

 Breckman has been a fellow of the Alexander von Humboldt-Stiftung, a member of the Princeton Institute for Advanced Study, and a visiting scholar at the École des Hautes Études en Sciences Sociales in Paris and the American Academy in Berlin.
 He has received fellowships from the National Endowment for the Humanities, the Mellon Foundation, and the Social Sciences and Research Council of Canada.
 From 2006 to 2016, he was the executive co-editor of the Journal of the History of Ideas.
 He is a founding editor of the Zeitschrift für Ideengeschichte and a member of the editorial group of Lapham's Quarterly.